rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 We will write a very simple **vertex shader** program to render a single point and then set its color with an equally simple **fragment shader** program.
 The point coordinates and color values are fixed in program source code, so we do not need to bother with **geometry processing** or **rasterization** at this time.

-This lesson creates the first components of our own graphics framework that we will build over the duration of this course.
-The framework will follow good software engineering design practices, such as **reusability** and **extensibility** as each component is designed with a single responsibility and an openness to extensions.
+This lesson creates the first components of our own graphics framework that we will build up and use over the throughout this course.
+The framework will follow good software engineering design practices, such as **reusability** and **extensibility** as each component is designed with a single responsibility and an openness to extension.

 # Creating Windows with Pygame